-The High Mach Number Flow, Laminar interface ( solves the continuity, momentum, and energy equations for fully compressible laminar flow.
+The High Mach Number Flow, Laminar interface ( $\overline{}$ ) solves the continuity, momentum, and energy equations for fully compressible laminar flow.
 This physics interface is typically used to model low-pressure systems, for which the Mach number can be large but the flow remains laminar.

-The High Mach Number Flow, Turbulent Flow interfaces ( $\bigcirc$ ) solve the continuity, momentum, and energy equations for the averaged flow variables in fully compressible turbulent flow, which are coupled to transport equations for the turbulence quantities.
-There are two versions: one that uses to the k- $\varepsilon$ turbulence model and one that uses to the Spalart-Allmaras turbulence model.
+The High Mach Number Flow, Turbulent Flow interfaces ( ) solve the continuity, momentum, and energy equations for the averaged flow variables in fully compressible turbulent flow, which are coupled to transport equations for the turbulence quantities.
+All RANS turbulence models are available.

-The Compressible Euler Equations interface ( ) solves the equations for transient inviscid ideal gas flow where the velocity magnitude is comparable to the speed of sound - that is, compressible flows in the transonic and supersonic range.
+The Compressible Euler Equations interface ( $\neq$ ) solves the equations for transient inviscid ideal gas flow where the velocity magnitude is comparable to the speed of sound - that is, compressible flows in the transonic and supersonic range.

-The Rotating Machinery, High Mach Number Flow interfaces ( $\bigcirc$ ) combine the High Mach Number Flow interfaces and a Rotating Domain node under Moving Mesh, and are applicable to fluid-flow problems where one or more of the boundaries rotate, for example in turbines and around propellers.
-These physics interfaces support compressible, laminar, and turbulent flow using the k- $\epsilon$ model or the Spalart-Allmaras model.
+The Rotating Machinery, High Mach Number Flow interfaces ( $\bowtie$ ) combine the High Mach Number Flow interfaces and a Rotating Domain node under Moving Mesh, and are applicable to fluid-flow problems where one or more of the boundaries rotate, for example in turbines and around propellers.
+These physics interfaces support compressible, laminar, and turbulent flow.
+There are two Model Wizard entries for the k- $\varepsilon$ model and the Spalart-Allmaras model.
+A different turbulence model can be selected in the Settings window for the physics interface.